prakashchhipa/NiNu-Blockchain-Solution/README.md

 3) BlockchainOperation.py - All the operations of blockchain are implemented in this class
 4) BlockchainNodeRunner.py - Blockchain operations are exposed as REST API

+**Steps to Run All th Components With Examples**
-1) Running Nodes - Run multiple miner nodes and check the node miner details calling API in browser mentioned below:
+**1) Running Nodes** - Run multiple miner nodes and check the node miner details calling API in browser mentioned below:
    1. python BlockchainNodeRunner.py -p 8080
 		Command: Open browser and hit the URI: http://192.168.0.13:8080/
 		Result: Chip blockchain node {'309e4a5e-92e3-4ae0-a880-cb83d59e7a3c'} running at 0.0.0.0-8080